opennetworkinglab/aether-docs/onramp/blueprints.rst

   subsystems of a given deployment.
 The latter details are best defined in component-specific configuration files (e.g., values override files), which can then be referenced by ``vars/main-blueprint.yml``.
-The main exception is variables that enable/disable a particular feature.
+The exception is variables that enable/disable a particular feature.
 Two good examples are ``core.standalone`` and ``oai.simulation``.

-* Avoid embedding configuration parameters in Ansible playbooks.
+* Keep blueprints narrow.
+One of their main values is to document (in code) how a particular feature is enabled and configured.
+Introduce new roles to keep playbooks narrow.
+Introduce new values override files (and other config files) to keep each configuration narrow.
-  Such parameters should be collected in either ``vars/main-blueprint.yml`` or a component-specific configuration file, depending on their purpose (see previous item).
+  Introduce new ``vars/main-blueprint.yml`` files to document how a single feature is deployed.
+The exception is "combo" blueprints that combine multiple existing features (already enabled by single-feature blueprints) to deploy a comprehensive solution.